Experimental demonstration of Gaussian boson sampling with displacement: Gaussian state characterization

 where $\epsilon_{j,k} = \left(\mathrm{Im}(\mu_j)\mathrm{Re}(\mu_k)-\mathrm{Re}(\mu_j)\mathrm{Im}(\mu_k)\right)^{-1}$ and $\mathrm{Re}[\mu_j\mu_k^* C_{j,k}]$ is obtained from Eq.~\eqref{eqn:twos_j_unblocked_prime}.

 Fig.~\ref{fig:probability_osc} shows an example of this procedure for a particular pair of modes, $(j,k)=(5,6)$.
 We first collect data while sweeping the phase modulator voltage [Fig.~\ref{fig:probability_osc}(a)].
 We then fit Eq.~\eqref{eqn:twos_j_unblocked} in $2\pi$ regions of the phase scan.
-The final fit is obtained by averaging over the five regions with the smallest fitting errors to minimize the effect of phase fluctuations caused by lab instabilities and reduce Poissonian counting statistic errors [Fig.~\ref{fig:probability_osc}(b)].
+The final fit is obtained by averaging over the five regions with the smallest fitting errors to minimize the effect of phase fluctuations and reduce Poissonian counting statistic errors [Fig.~\ref{fig:probability_osc}(b)].
 Fitting errors are propagated through Eqs.~\eqref{eqn:singles_j_unblocked} and~\eqref{eqn:twos_j_unblocked} to determine the uncertainty on the recovered matrix elements $B_{j,k}$ and $C_{j,k}$.

-In our experiment, four output modes pairs produced near-zero twofold detection rates (i.e. $\sim1$ per second) due to very low transmission probabilities through the interferometer.
-Fitting these rates with Eq.~\eqref{eqn:twos_j_unblocked} leads to a near-zero $|B_{j,k}|$ and $|C_{j,k}|$, as expected, but also leaves the phase of these matrix elements undetermined.
-Moreover, we could not determine the phase of 28 matrix elements which raised invalid arguments when computing square roots and arccosines required in our inversion algorithm.
-We attribute these errors to counting statistics uncertainties and experimental imperfections such as phase drifts in the coherent state.
-A detailed study of the robustness and limitations of our inversion algorithm will be presented in a future work.
-To resolve these issues here, we determined the phases which minimize the distance [Eq.~\eqref{eqn:tvd}] for the threefolds distributions using a numerical optimization algorithm.
-The error on the resulting phases was determined via a Monte Carlo approach: we ran the optimization 10 times, each time using a different set of initial values for the phases, obtained by sampling from a Gaussian distribution of mean $\mathrm{arg}(A_{j,k})$ and their corresponding uncertainty, for those cases in which the inversion algorithm did not raise an error.
-For the phases of the elements that could not be retrieved with the direct inversion, we sampled from a uniform distribution between $[-\pi, \pi)$.
+In theory, the optimal displacement value maximizes the amplitude of the oscillating term in Eq.~\eqref{eqn:twos_j_unblocked}.
+In practice, since we are using non-number-resolving detectors, we employ a weaker displacement of $\braket{n_\alpha}=0.19$ to reduce the effect of collisions (see Appendix~\ref{app:collisions}).
+Four output mode pairs produced near-zero twofold detection rates (i.e. about 1 per second) due to very low transmission probabilities through the interferometer.
+Fitting these rates with Eq.~\eqref{eqn:twos_j_unblocked} leads to a near zero $|B_{j,k}|$ and $|C_{j,k}|$, as expected, but also leaves the phase of these matrix elements undetermined.
+Other effects such as instabilities in the phase $\phi$ or counting statistics errors can also hinder the fitting when the twofold rates are low.
+A detailed study of the robustness and limitations of our reconstruction method will be presented in a future work.

+To resolve these issues here, we determine the phases that minimize the distance [Eq.~\eqref{eqn:tvd}] for the threefold distribution using a numerical optimization algorithm.
+The error on the resulting phases is determined via a Monte Carlo approach: we run the optimization ten times using a different set of initial values for the phases on each run.
+The initial values are obtained by sampling from a Gaussian distribution of mean $\mathrm{arg}(A_{j,k})$ and standard deviation given by the corresponding uncertainty.
+For the phases of the four elements that could not be retrieved with the direct inversion, we sampled from a uniform distribution between $[-\pi, \pi)$.